mathquill/mathquill/README.md

 * Event delegation is used in 2 ways:
   - in the HTML DOM, the root `span` element of each MathQuill thing is delegated all the events in it's own MathQuill thing
-    + keyboard events usually end up triggering their analogue in the virtual DOM on the virtual cursor, which then bubble upwards
+    + keyboard events usually end up triggering their analogue in the edit tree on the cursor, which then bubble upwards
-  - in the virtual math DOM, the root MathElement is delegated most of these virtual keyboard events
+  - in the edit tree, the root MathElement is delegated most of these virtual keyboard events
     + for example, `RootMathBlock::keydown()`
     + some special commands do intercept these events, though